“I see technology as being an extension of the human body.”

 Directing Career: 1969 –

-Movement(s): The revival of state-sponsored Canadian cinema in the 1970s, ‘Body horror’, New Hollywood.
+Movement(s): The revival of state-sponsored Canadian cinema in the 1970s, ‘Body horror’.

 Collaborators: Howard Shore (composer), Peter Suschitzky (cinematographer), Mark Irwin (cinematographer), Viggo Mortensen (actor).

 Traits: Visceral themes of the relationship between technology, the human body, the power of the mind and violence.
-Revived old sci-fi and horror genre conventions with unsettling, modernist elements.
-Interest in psychology and often in adapting ‘difficult’ novels.
+Drug addiction, psychosexual deviancies and automobiles are recurring motifs in the Cronenbergian universe.
+In the 1970s and ’80s, he revived sci-fi and horror genre conventions with unsettling, modernist elements.
+Has an interest in psychology and often in adapting ‘difficult’, seemingly unfilmable novels by authors such as Ballard, Burroughs or DeLillo.

 “Vaughan died yesterday in his last car-crash”.
 Thus begins J.G.
 Ballard’s infamous techno-sexual dystopian novel Crash, in a line which recalls the opening of Albert Camus’ L’étranger (“Mother died today”).
 The connection between Camus and Crash is doubly apt, firstly because the characters populating this book’s enclosed world spend their time on absurdist searches for meaning (searching in very strange places indeed…), and secondly because of course Camus famously died in a car crash in 1960 — referred to in the book though not the film.
 And so Ballard’s novel comes about, the story of a “nightmare marriage between sex and technology”, in the writer’s own words, where potentially deadly machines, sexual impulses and celebrity culture mesh to provide a twisted, subversive snapshot of ‘homo technologicus’ in the post-WWII epoch — which Ballard saw, quite simply, as a new era for humanity.